Combo Counting in Poker: The Secret Weapon of Elite Players

 Your hole cards also remove combinations from your opponent's range.
 In the example above, you hold 99, which means villain cannot have:

 This blocker effect is usually minor but can be significant with specific holdings.
+For the full theory of card removal, read our guide to blockers and unblockers.

 Flush Draw Combo Counting